pdjr-signalk/pdjr-skplugin-devantech/README.md

 associated physical relays on an the connected DS device.

-Typically DS devices used by Signal K will be installed on the local network, but they may be a located elsewhere on the Internet.
+Typically DS devices used by Signal K will be installed on the local network, but they may be located elsewhere on the Internet.

 DS devices require some trivial initial configuration to make them usable by the plugin and afterwards will automatically interface